DebXD/link-media-scraper-bot/README.md

  1. for cyberdrop links `/cyberdrop [link]`
  2. for bunkr links `/bunkr [link]`
  3. for streamtape downloading - `/streamdl [link]`
+ 4. check latency with `/ping`
- 4. send any video to upload it to streamtape.
+ 5. send any video to upload it to streamtape.

  # Deploy Locally :
  ```